Page top

 Temperatures

-Temperatures rise during the day as the Sun's infrared radiation warms the Earth's surface.
+Temperatures rise during the day as the Sun's radiation warms the Earth's surface.
 Temperatures fall at night as the captured warmth radiates away into space.
-Clouds insulate, reducing the change in temperature when present.
+Clouds insulate, reducing the change (up or down) in temperature when present.

 Typically, temperatures vary about 25 degrees between the high and low temperatures each day.
 If the temperature falls less at night, either cloud cover prevents heat from radiating away, or warm air is moving north from the south.